MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## Step 6: Set how to handle call timeouts

-**Call Timeout: maximum wait time** specifies the maximum time a call can be on hold in the queue before it is redirected or disconnected.
+**Call Timeout: maximum wait time** specifies the maximum time a call can be on hold in the queue before it's redirected or disconnected.

 You can specify a value from 0 seconds to 45 minutes.